rbergquist7/AccurateDrivingTest/AccDrivingTest/README.md

 ## License

-AFNetworking is available under the MIT license.
+Accurate Driving Test is available under the MIT license.
 See the LICENSE file for more info.